 You will notice that I have included collagen in the recipe, what and why collagen you ask?
-Collagen or collagen hydrolysate is basically a dehydrated form of bone broth more commonly known as gelatin.
-It comes in two types, the kind that turns to a traditional jelly and the hydrolysate which does not have a gelatinous component, this is the type that I use.
-Made up of bones, connective tissue, cartilage and tendons which are dehydrated and ground into a very fine powder, it is totally tasteless and dissolves instantly.
+Collagen or collagen hydrolysate is a dehydrated form of bone broth more commonly known as gelatin.
+It comes in two types, the kind that turns into a traditional jelly and the hydrolysate which does not have a gelatinous component, this is the type that I use.
+Made up of bones, connective tissue, cartilage, and tendons which are dehydrated and ground into a very fine powder, it is tasteless and dissolves instantly.
 Some of the many health benefits for including it in your diet include gut repair, great for your skin and nails, excellent for joint (those athletes who pound the pavement and arthritis folk, this is for you!!) improves sleep, improves wound healing and excellent for post-op repair.
 You could say it is almost as beneficial as cannabis products.
 You know since CBD oil and CBD gummies have anti-inflammatory properties, they are widely used by arthritis patients and athletes with joint problems.
 While it doesn’t have the same collagen-boosting properties as… collagen, those anti-inflammatories are also apparently pretty good for the skin, hair and nails.
 One of my friends recently bought CBD oil from https://blessedcbd.co.uk and was very happy with the results.
 If that interests you then maybe see for yourself by using one of the links I provided.

 And speaking of providing links.
 I have included a link to purchase your own collagen hydrolysate.
 Simply click here to see it.
 The container is actually bigger than it looks in the picture and will last for quite a while (I like to add a teaspoon or two to my morning tea or coffee) but well worth the investment!
 For more information on collagen, read this great article from Marks Daily Apple.

 - 1 cup organic pitted dates – soaked in hot water